 This simple chicken recipe with pancetta and olives and garlic is what folks are calling “One of the best chicken recipes ever!” and “crisp-skinned” and “juicy” and “aromatic” and “easy” and “heavenly.”
 (It’s traditionally made with rabbit, which is lovely, too.)
 You can use a whole chicken cut into pieces or you could use all thighs or drumsticks if you prefer.
 Originally published October 22, 2012.–Renee Schettler Rossi

 Pondering whether to uncork a bottle of red or white?
-We’d just as soon follow the lead of the editors at the late, great Gourmet and open a bottle of each.
-Gourmet’s recommended pours include, for the white, a Fattoria le Pupille Poggio Argentato ($15), “a blend of traminer and sauvignon blanc, a zippy bright, minderal-laden white that hails from the Tuscan region.”
+We’d just as soon open a bottle of each.
+Gourmet Magazine’s recommended pours for this chicken recipe include, for the white, a Fattoria le Pupille Poggio Argentato ($15), “a blend of traminer and sauvignon blanc, a zippy bright, minderal-laden white that hails from the Tuscan region.”
 As for the red, they opted for a budget-friendly, less-complex Sangiovese produced by a top-flight brunello producer but made from the vineyard’s younger vines and labeled Talenti Rosso di Montalcino ($14).
-Don’t forget to take a sniff and a sip of each and tell us which you prefer with this dish.
+Don’t forget to take a sip of each and tell us which you prefer with this dish.

 Roast Chicken with Pancetta and Olives Recipe

 - 25 M

 - 1 H, 30 M

 - 2 chickens or rabbits (about 3 1/2 pounds each), cut into 10 to 12 pieces*

 - 1 1/2 tablespoons chopped thyme leaves

 - 1 to 2 teaspoons fine sea salt (or less if using particularly salty olives)

 - 1/2 to 1 teaspoon hot red pepper flakes (optional)